 Thankfully, modern mattresses often include advanced cooling technology.
 Look for features like gel-infused foam, open-cell foam for better airflow, or breathable covers.
 For example, many models in the Helix collection are designed with cooling properties to help regulate your temperature.
 Pairing your mattress with breathable bedding can also make a big difference in keeping you cool and comfortable all night long.

-What Mattress Type Is Best for Arthritis Pain?
+What's the Best Mattress Type for Arthritis Pain?

 Once you know what features to look for, you can start exploring different types of mattresses.
 Each material offers a unique feel and set of benefits for people with arthritis.
 While there’s no single "best" type for everyone, understanding the differences between memory foam, latex, and hybrid models will help you find the one that feels right for your body and your joints.
 Let's break down the most common options so you can make an informed choice.